-- Facilitate the development of a comprehensive strategic plan that addresses the important health, academic, social, and safety issues related to sexual assault and sexual misconduct. - Ensure the performance of periodic surveys, possibly re-administering the AAU survey, to assess progress. - Oversee a comprehensive campus-wide strategy for evaluating campus programs and services. - Support the implementation of evidence-based policies, prevention and intervention programs, services and accountability procedures, including making recommendations regarding resource allocation. - Charge and support other campus committees of students, faculty, and staff to address sexual assault and sexual misconduct issues on campus. - Assess alignment of campus communications regarding the philosophy and expectations pertaining to the prevention of sexual assault and sexual misconduct. - Maintain community partnerships including coalitions to allow coordinated, environmental response to sexual assault and sexual misconduct.
+- Facilitate the development of a comprehensive strategic plan that addresses the important health, academic, social, and safety issues related to sexual assault and sexual misconduct - Ensure the performance of periodic surveys, possibly re-administering the AAU survey, to assess progress - Oversee a comprehensive campus-wide strategy for evaluating campus programs and services - Support the implementation of evidence-based policies, prevention and intervention programs, services and accountability procedures, including making recommendations regarding resource allocation - Charge and support other campus committees of students, faculty, and staff to address sexual assault and sexual misconduct issues on campus - Assess alignment of campus communications regarding the philosophy and expectations pertaining to the prevention of sexual assault and sexual misconduct - Maintain community partnerships including coalitions to allow coordinated, environmental response to sexual assault and sexual misconduct

-End Violence on Campus Coordinating Council (EVOC CC)
+Sexual Assault/Domestic Violence Coordinating Council (SADV CC)

-The EVOC CC is a multidisciplinary committee dedicated to addressing sexual assault, domestic violence, dating violence and stalking at UW-Madison.
+The SADV CC is a multidisciplinary committee dedicated to addressing sexual assault, domestic violence, dating violence and stalking at UW-Madison.
 It is the UW-Madison Community Coordinated Response (CCR) on gender-based violence.
-Using collaborative, victim-centered approaches, EVOC CC partners work together to ensure that prevention services are widely available, victims have access to services and accommodations, professionals have adequate training and support to respond effectively, policies designed to discipline perpetrators are clear, equitable, and accessible.
+Using collaborative, victim-centered approaches, SADV CC partners work together to ensure that prevention services are widely available, victims have access to services and accommodations, professionals have adequate training and support to respond effectively, policies designed to discipline perpetrators are clear, equitable, and accessible.
 Membership is composed of multiple campus units, three community-based victim services agencies, students, faculty, and staff.
-The EVOC CC reports to the Dean of Students and the UHS Executive Director, and among its responsibilities, provides review and consultation about the sexual assault, dating violence, domestic violence, and stalking content in this ASR.